Martze96/JSON-Data-Loader/README.md

 # WebApp

+GOAL: Learning how to handle (.JSON) Data and User Uploads

 ONLY WORKS WITH DEFINED EXAMPLE DATASET

 You can find the Dataset which the App is designed for within the project folder with the name "EmployeeData.json".